dzackgarza/Notes/Graduate/GRE/Topics/Geometry in Three Space.md

 ## Normal Lines
-Key insight: the gradient is normal.
+Key idea: the gradient is normal.

 To find a normal line, you just need a single point $\vector{p}$ and a normal vector $\vector n$; then $$ L = \theset{\vector x \mid \vector x = \vector p + t\vector v}